J0hn-0/Advanced-Audit-and-System-Analysis-Toolkit/README.md

-Cybersecurity and System Analysis Scripts Repository
+Advanced toolkit for system analysis and cybersecurity, focusing on threat modeling and secure infrastructure management.
 Repository Overview

-This repository, created and maintained by J0hn-0, is a curated collection of Python scripts focused on cybersecurity and system analysis tasks.
+This repository, created and maintained by me, is a curated collection of Python scripts focused on cybersecurity and system analysis tasks.
 These scripts serve a variety of purposes, ranging from process monitoring to data gathering, each tailored to enhance cybersecurity efforts and system management.

 Contents